-Calico Lane was the winner of the 2022 BIBAward in the LGBTQ/Memoir Category.
+Calico Lane won a BIBAward in the LGBTQ/Memoir Category.

 Submission donations allow Firebird to send hundreds of happy handmade pillowcases, pillows, colorful totes, and children’s books to women and children in long-term shelters, including Enchanted Makeovers.
 It's a win-win to submit your work to Firebird, even if your book does not place!

 If your copy of Calico Lane does not have the BIBA and Firebird Book winner emblems, use the contact me form, and I'll send one or both to you!